Preeclampsia: Symptoms, Risks, Treatment, and Prevention

 Preeclampsia is a condition that occurs only during pregnancy.
-Some symptoms of preeclampsia may include high blood pressure and protein in the urine, occurring after week 20 of pregnancy.
+Some symptoms may include high blood pressure and protein in the urine, occurring after week 20 of pregnancy.
 Preeclampsia is often precluded by gestational hypertension.
 While high blood pressure during pregnancy does not necessarily indicate preeclampsia, it may be a sign of another problem.
-Preeclampsia affects at least 5-8% of pregnancies.
+The condition affects at least 5-8% of pregnancies.

 Who is at risk for preeclampsia?